 It is the only Bible God has providentially used in this way.
 It is the only Bible believed by thousands upon thousands of believers to be the inspired, infallible and 100% true words of God.

 We are falsely accused of trusting in a 17th century Anglican translation.
-No, we do not defend the KJB translators, their doctrines, prefatory remarks or their marginal notes.
+No, we do not defend the KJB translators, their doctrines (though I agree with many of them), the prefatory remarks or their marginal notes.
 We trust in the living God Who used imperfect, sinful men both to write the originals and to preserve His words.

 Check out my article called "There is No Inerrant Bible", and you will see factual statements from many leading Evangelicals showing that most seminarians and future pastors no longer believe in the inerrancy of Scripture.

 The NKJV, NIV, ESV, Holman Standard, and the NASB all contain provable false doctrines and disagree among themselves.
-The NIV and NAS reject in many places the Hebrew to follow the LXX, Syriac, Targum something else or just "make up" a text (See 1 Samuel 13:1 for example) and the NIV and Holman tell you this in their footnotes.
+The ESV, NIV and NASB reject in many places the Hebrew to follow the LXX, Syriac, Targum or something else or just "make up" a text (See 1 Samuel 13:1 for example) and the NIV and Holman tell you this in their footnotes.

 (For examples of where versions like the NASB, NIV, ESV etc. reject the Hebrew texts, and not always in the same places, please see the first two links here.
 And to see some concrete examples of false doctrine found in the modern versions, take a look at the third link provided here.)